 This lack of oversight can be deadly.
 If you have been injured because of a plastic surgeon’s carelessness, contact a Denver medical injury lawyer as soon as possible.

 In 2015, a Golden schoolteacher went to a Highlands Ranch plastic surgery center for what she thought would be a routine tummy tuck and liposuction.
 Instead, she claims she was given improper medication and treatment that sent her into respiratory and cardiac failure.
 Doctors sent her to the emergency room, where she would be moved to intensive care for more than six weeks.

-That isn’t even the scariest plastic surgery story to come out of Colorado over the past year.
-Late last year, Denver police arrested a 36-year-old surgical assistant who’d been running his own plastic surgery center for about 18 months, pretending to be a real plastic surgeon.
+That is not even the scariest plastic surgery story to come out of Colorado over the past year.
+Late last year, Denver police arrested a 36-year-old surgical assistant who had been running his own plastic surgery center for about 18 months, pretending to be a real plastic surgeon.
 He performed a number of surgical procedures at his office, including face-lifts, tummy tucks, and breast augmentations, using only local anesthesia.
 Worse still, this so-called doctor has since been charged with sexually assaulting at least two of his patients during their procedures.